Danielius1012/BotLabs/Bot_Builder/1_Basic_Echo_Bot/README.md

         }
     }
     ```
-1. The bot is now set up to work in the way expected: It will calculate the length of the message, that is sent to it and returns: "You sent {activity.Text} which was {length} characters"
+1. The bot is now set up to work in the way expected: It will calculate the length of the message, that is sent to it and returns: "You sent {activity.Text} which was {length} characters".
+You can test this behaviour with the [Bot Framework Emulator](https://emulator.botframework.com/).

 ## Instructions - Publishing